mrexox/mrexox.github.io/_posts/2020-06-21-Linux-basic-kernel-module.markdown

 Linux gentoo 4.19.97-gentoo #5 SMP Tue Mar 31 19:57:47 -00 2020 x86_64 Intel(R) Celeron(R) CPU N2830 @ 2.16GHz GenuineIntel GNU/Linux
 ```

 Of course you need kernel sources!
-On Gentoo they are probably at */usr/src/linux*, on other systems you should install them via package manager or via [git](https://github.com/torvalds/linux).
+On Gentoo they are at */usr/src/linux*, on other systems you should install them via package manager or via [git](https://github.com/torvalds/linux).
 Google will help you!

 ## Writing C file